Georgia–Russia relations: Normalization

 In March 2014, Georgia condemned the Russian annexation of Crimea, voicing support for Ukraine.
 Georgia imposed a ban on trade and financial transactions with Crimea alongside the European Union.
 However, it did not join Ukraine and Western countries in imposing wide-ranging sanctions on Moscow.
 By avoiding other sanctions, Georgia averted reciprocal steps by Russia.

-In 2014, Russia has invited the Georgian President Giorgi Margvelashvili to visit Moscow.
+In 2014, Russia invited Georgian President Giorgi Margvelashvili to visit Moscow.
 In an effort to thaw frozen conflicts over Abkhazia and South Ossetia, Georgia asked if they could be on the agenda for bilateral talks.
 The proposal was repeated in 2015.
-In both cases Moscow demurred and the visits never took place.
+In both cases, Moscow demurred, and the visits never took place.

 In October 2014, direct, regular flights between Georgia and Russia resumed.
-In 2015, Russian President Vladimir Putin stated that Moscow was ready to lift visa requirement for Georgia.
-After few days, Russia simplified visa procedures for Georgian citizens.
+In 2015, Russian President Vladimir Putin stated that Moscow was ready to lift the visa requirement for Georgia.
+After a few days, Russia simplified visa procedures for Georgian citizens.

-On March 9, 2018, Georgian Prime Minister Giorgi Kvirikashvili made a statement about readiness of Georgia to normalize bilateral relations with Moscow.
+On March 9, 2018, Georgian Prime Minister Giorgi Kvirikashvili made a statement about the readiness of Georgia to normalize bilateral relations with Moscow.
 Kvirikashvili's proposal never went forward.

-Despite relative success in terms of trade and tourism, as well as the resultant stability in the conflict area, which has helped to lower risks of a new military conflict between the two countries, the normalization failed to bring an end to the disputes over the breakaway regions.
+Despite relative success in terms of trade and tourism, as well as the resultant stability in the conflict area, which has helped to lower the risks of a new military conflict between the two countries, the normalization failed to put an end to the disputes over the breakaway regions.
 This led to public frustration in Georgia with the dialogue with Russia.
-The public survey showed that only 40 per cent of Georgians supported dialogue with Russia in a sharp contrast with the 83 per cent who backed it at the start of normalization.
-Georgian diplomant Zurab Abashidze has noted: "When we launched the new so-called Prague format in 2012... we, of course, wanted to restore both trade and transport links and solve humanitarian problems.
+The public survey showed that only 40 percent of Georgians supported dialogue with Russia, in sharp contrast with the 83 percent who backed it at the start of normalization.
+Georgian diplomat Zurab Abashidze has noted: "When we launched the new so-called Prague format in 2012... we, of course, wanted to restore both trade and transport links and solve humanitarian problems.
 But internally, emotionally, people expected that, having restored these practical ties, all these would somehow contribute to the solution of the most complex problems related to the territorial integrity of Georgia.
 That did not happen".